Tennis Elbow Treatment - Brisbane MSK Therapy Clinic

 What is the main cause of Tennis Elbow?

-The medically named condition Lateral Epicondylitis (Tennis Elbow) can occur for many reasons and is commonly seen and treated in the MSK Clinic setting.
-Many people are more familiar with the widely known term, tennis elbow.
+The medically named condition Lateral Epicondylitis(Tennis Elbow) can occur for many reasons and is commonly seen and treated in the MSK Clinic setting.
+Many people are more familiar with the widely known term tennis elbow.
 Tennis players are not the only ones to suffer from lateral epicondylitis symptoms.
 Tennis players can experience tennis elbow symptoms due to many factors relating to technique, equipment, surface, training, the forces involved and repetition.
 Many other activities rely heavily on forearm extensor muscles, including hammering, playing many instruments and intricate dextrous work.
-The forearm extensor muscles are easy to see when lifting a weight, such as in the kettlebell image.
-However, Tennis Players may also suffer from Golfer's Elbow or Medial Epicondylitis.
-Tennis elbow is a type of Repetitive Strain Injury (RSI) is common in certain professions or trades like mechanics, carpenters, plumbers, electricians, manual therapists, office workers, hairdressers and musicians.
+Such activities also involve other soft tissues such as, ligaments, tendons, muscles, bursae fascia and parts of joint structures.
+Changes to such tissues can impact joint mechanics, stability and tensional forces.

-Many MSK-related inflammatory conditions tend to be easily irritated, leading to conditions becoming chronic if poorly managed, (see the article on Persistent Pain).
+Many MSK-related inflammatory conditions tend to be easily irritated, leading to conditions becoming chronic if poorly managed (see the article on Persistent Pain).
 If tennis elbow goes untreated and further damage occurs, the injured tendons can develop tendinosis.
 Repeated injury and attempts by the body to heal tissues can result in microscopic physical changes to the cell structure of tendons.
 Changes result in the collagen fibre cellular structure becoming disorganised, resulting in a thickening of the tendon.
 These microscopic changes then negatively impact the properties of the tissue and function.
 Hence, stopping activities that rely heavily on forearm extensor muscles is usually best and, while symptomatic, like lifting weights.
 Luckily, the tennis elbow is easily treatable with the right approach, and early intervention is best.

 In some cases, such as obvious trauma, the reason for symptoms of the lateral epicondylitis symptoms may be clear, though this is often not the case.
 Even with a specific direct trauma, many people never seek any treatment, often resorting to anti-inflammatory medications, rest until symptoms appear to subside or resort to a tennis elbow brace.
-Direct traumas often occur due to blunt force trauma, such as a fall or bashing one's elbow.
+Direct traumas frequently occur due to blunt force trauma, such as a fall or bashing one's elbow.
 Falls can typically impact many body areas, even if the elbow appears to have taken the brunt of the fall.

 What does the pain of tennis elbow feel like?